mindylindsey/art-of-agility/docs/evaluation/scrum-process.md

 ---
 layout: default
-title: Evaluating Scrum Processes
+title: Dedicating Time to Process Improvements
 parent: Continuous Improvement
 nav_order: 3
 has_toc: false
 ---

-# Evaluating Agile Scrum Processes
+# Dedicating Time to Process Improvements

 The retrospective is a time dedicated to evaluating the sprint and finding ways to make improvements.
 It allows you the opportunity to look at all of your processes from backlog refinement to sprint planning to managing sprint tasks.